Skip to content

 To run Mathematica scripts, you can do so in interactive mode or in batch mode.
 Both approaches require the use of the job scheduler.

 To run in interactive mode, use salloc to obtain access to a compute node.
 To avoid using multiple license seats at once (always a good thing), specify a single node and a single task per node.
-If you want to take advantage of parallelism in your script, you can specify more than one cpu per task.
-An allocation to run on four cores in the regular queue would be obtained with a command like the following:
+If you want to take advantage of parallelism in your script, you can specify more than one CPU per task.
+An allocation to run on four cores in the interactive QOS would be obtained with a command like the following:

 Running the script is then as simple as